Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

 #### Identity Service configuration properties {#isprops}

 Use this information to configure Content Services to authenticate using Identity Service.
+Content Services uses Spring Security components because the Keycloak Adapters have been deprecated.
+Key features and behaviors of the Keycloak Adapter, such as the communication with the Identity Service, are preserved.
+For more information, see the Keycloak documentation [Deprecation of Keycloak adapters](https://www.keycloak.org/2022/02/adapter-deprecation){:target="_blank"}.

-Configure the `alfresco-global.properties` file using the below properties:
+Configure the `alfresco-global.properties` file using the below properties.

-> **Note:** See the Keycloak documentation for a [full list of possible properties](https://www.keycloak.org/docs/4.8/securing_apps/index.html#_java_adapter_config).
+Identity Service authentication options:

 | Property | Description |
 | -------- | ----------- |